-Maximum Size (Lmax,cm): Maximum Fork Length reported.
-Values were obtained from the literature, the RFMOs (ICCAT, IOTC and the Commission for the Conservation of Southern Bluefin Tuna - CCSBT) and national Brazilian and French databases.
-When fork length was missing, conversion equations from literature or national observer program databases were used.
+Maximum Size (Lmax,cm): maximum reported fork length obtained from the literature, i.e. from the RFMOs (ICCAT, IOTC and CCSBT) and national Brazilian and French databases.
+When fork length was missing, conversion factors from the literature or national observer program databases were used.

 Fecundity (in millions of oocyts): Mid-point of the reported range of number of eggs per individual for a given spawning event or period.
 Data were obtained from literature.

-r: The intrinsic rate of population growth or maximum population growth that would occur in the absence of fishing at the lowest population size.
-Based on the life history parameters, r was calculated for each stock using the approach of Fortuna et al. (2014) (see details in SOM 1).
+r: The intrinsic rate of population growth or maximum population growth that would occur in the absence of fishing at a small size. calculated from life history parameters for each stock using the approach of Fortuna et al. (2014) (see details in SOM 1).

-Data on the following attributes were obtained from the literature and, when values were given by sex, these were averaged.
+Data on the following attributes were obtained from the literature, where values were given by sex these were averaged.

-von Bertalanffy growth coefficient (k, cm.k-1): k measures how rapidly a fish reaches its maximum size.
+von Bertalanffy growth coefficient (k, cm.k-1): which measures how rapidly a fish reaches its maximum size.

 Size at first maturity (L50, cm): Length at which 50% of the individuals attain sexual maturity for the first time.

-Maximum age (Tmax, years): Maximum observed age reported.
+Maximum age (Tmax, years): Maximum reported age.

-L50/Lmax: This ratio describes somatic and reproductive investments.
+L50/Lmax: A ratio that describes the relative investment into somatic and reproductive growth.

 Many studies have shown that life history parameters are correlated (e.g. Roff, 1984; Jensen, 1996; Reynolds et al., 2001).
-Therefore, when data were missing, we used empirical relationships between life history parameters to estimate biological attributes for data-poor stocks.
+Therefore, when data were missing, we used empirical relationships between life history parameters to estimate biological attributes.
 For instance, missing L50 and k were estimated from linear regressions against maximum size (SOM 2).

-The thresholds of productivity scores that defined the three ordered categories were established using the quantiles of the distribution for the 60 species (Table 1).
+The boundaries between the three risk categories (low, medium, high) were established using the quantiles of the distribution of the vulnerability scores for the 60 species (Table 1).

 2.2.2.
 Susceptibility attributes

-Seven attributes for susceptibility were considered (Table 2), as follows:
+Six attributes for susceptibility were considered (Table 2):

-Availability or horizontal overlap: Greater overlap implies greater susceptibility, because some degree of geographical overlap is necessary for a fishery to impact a stock (Patrick et al., 2010).
+Availability or horizontal overlap: Greater overlap implies greater susceptibility, since some degree of geographical overlap is necessary for a fishery to impact a stock (Patrick et al., 2010).
 Availability was evaluated qualitatively as the proportion of the spatial distribution of a given stock that overlaps with the fishery.
-Species distribution was obtained from the IUCN (International Union for Conservation of Nature) or FISHBASE (Froeser and Pauly, 2007).
-Effort distribution was obtained for the South Atlantic Ocean from ICCAT and for the Indian Ocean from IOTC.
-Effort distribution was considered from year 2000 to 2011.
-The score thresholds of this attribute were based on Patrick et al. (2010).
+Species distribution were obtained from the IUCN (International Union for Conservation of Nature) or FISHBASE (Froeser and Pauly, 2007).
+Effort distribution, from year 2000 to 2011, was obtained for the South Atlantic Ocean from ICCAT and for the Indian Ocean from IOTC.
+The score thresholds were based on Patrick et al. (2010).

-Encouterability or vertical overlap: The position of the stock within the water column (in terms of depth range) in relation to the fishing gear.
+Encounterability or vertical overlap: The position of the stock within the water column (in terms of depth range) in relation to the fishing gear.
 Data on depth by species were obtained from the literature and information on gear depth from national observer databases.
 The score thresholds of this attribute were based on Patrick et al. (2010).